Joe Bryan: Fulham

 On 9 August 2018, Bryan signed for newly promoted Premier League club Fulham for a transfer fee reported to be in the region of £6 million.
 He had already undergone a medical at then-Championship side Aston Villa, but received a phone call stating Fulham's offer had been accepted, he stated that he was "15, 20 minutes away from signing" for Villa but opted to join Fulham to play Premier League football.
 He scored his first goal for Fulham in an EFL Cup tie against Millwall on 25 September 2018.
 On 4 August 2020, Bryan scored twice in extra-time in the Championship play-off final at Wembley Stadium to send Fulham back up to the Premier League after a one-year absence, with the first goal being a long-range direct free kick.

 Loan to Nice

 On 31 August 2022, Bryan joined French club Nice on a season-long loan.

 Millwall

 On 1 July 2023, Bryan joined Millwall on a free transfer following the expiry of his contract at Fulham.

+He was released upon the expiry of his contract at the end of the 2025–26 season., and announced his retirement from professional football in August.